star-reader/star-reader/README.md

 I'm Jerry Jin, an undergraduate students of South China Agricultural University (SCAU) in Guangzhou, China.
 As a **full-stack web developer**, I am passionate about researching new things and continuously transforming them into reality.

-I enjoy web development, especially for **ArcGIS**, **Mapbox**, and **3D rendering**.
-In particular, I thrive on geospatial data processing, leveraging tools like Mapbox and Leaflet to create interactive, dynamic maps.
-My work often extends to 3D map visualization, where integrate advanced rendering techniques to bring spatial data to life in immersive ways.

-My work and projects focus on aviation and meteorology applications.
-For example, building 3D GIS for flight path optimization with weather overlays and terrain modeling to boost safety and planning.
-In meteorology, I develop web algorithms for storm trajectory visualization using Mapbox GL JS for risk forecasting.
-These have refined my skills in big data handling, 3D rendering optimization, and API integration for scalable solutions.
-Eager to collaborate on geospatial innovations!

 ✨ **Brief Introduction:**

 - 🔭 Currently, I am engaged in developing exciting products.
 You can view them in my repository.